Quantum-Accelerators/quacc/docs/user/wflow_engines.md

 === "Jobflow"

-    Make sure you completed the ["Jobflow Setup"](../../../install/advanced/alt_workflows/jobflow.md) section of the installation instructions.
-Additionally, you should read the Jobflow documentation's [Quick Start](https://materialsproject.github.io/jobflow/tutorials/1-quickstart.html) to get a sense of how Jobflow works.
+    Take a moment to read the Jobflow documentation's [Quick Start](https://materialsproject.github.io/jobflow/tutorials/1-quickstart.html) to get a sense of how Jobflow works.
 Namely, you should understand the `Job` and `Flow` definitions, which describe individual compute tasks and workflows, respectively.

     !!!
 Info